tablelandnetwork/docs/docs/contribute/guidelines.md

 - End all sentences with a period; headings should not end in punctuation.
 - When using the em dash (—), don't put spaces around it but "connected" to the word(s) its between.

-Feel free to refer [Google's style guide](https://github.com/google/styleguide/blob/gh-pages/docguide/style.md) as well as [Microsoft's'](https://docs.microsoft.com/en-us/style-guide/welcome/) for more pointers.
+Feel free to refer [Google's style guide](https://github.com/google/styleguide/blob/gh-pages/docguide/style.md) as well as [Microsoft's](https://docs.microsoft.com/en-us/style-guide/welcome/) for more pointers.

+### Templates

+This project places a number of starter templates in the `docs/_templates` directory.
+Note that any directory that is prefixed with an underscore `_` **will not be** indexed nor displayed on this site.
+Instead, go to the [docs GitHub repo](https://github.com/tablelandnetwork/docs/tree/main/docs/_templates) to see this content.

+Generally, every category should have a similar structure inclusive of the following pages:

+1. Overview
+2. Get started
+3. Additional pages with specific content
+4. FAQs

+This is a general framework but not explicitly required.
+If there are multiple subcategories, each should include points `2.` and `3.` above.
+A good example to reference is the [Stripe developer docs](https://stripe.com/docs/stripe-cli).

 ## Additional features